spdy1895/spdy1895/README.md

 Skills: Verilog/ C++

-- 🔭 I’m currently working on Systolic Processor
+- 🔭 I’m currently working on Systolic Processor array and data acquisition system.
+- 💻 I'm currently learning system verilog for design and c++.
-- 🌱 I’m currently learning Digital design using PLD and FPGA
+- 🌱 I’m trying projects on FPGA board and understanding FPGA architecture.
 - 👯 I’m looking to collaborate on Projects related to FPGA design.
-- 🤔 I’m looking for help with mapping clocked design into FPGA.
+- 🤔 I’m looking for help with mapping and translation of design into FPGA i.e. backend stuff realated to FPGA synthesis.
-- 💬 Ask me about Digital Design, RTL design, FPGA, Hardware Accelerators, Computational Neuroscience
+- 💬 Ask me about Digital Design, RTL design, FPGA, Hardware Accelerators, Computational Neuroscience.
 - 📫 How to reach me: shubhampandey18061995@gmail.com
 - 😄 Pronouns: venom@252
 - ⚡ Fun fact: you learn more when you try!